 I wasn’t taking any chances.
 After deciding not to add my homemade tabbouleh to the bread batter, since cucumbers and tomatoes could make it really soggy and also affect the rise, I decided to add just the bulgur wheat, herbs, lemon zest, green onions, garlic and leave out the cucumbers to serve along with the bread.
 Since tomatoes needed to make some kind appearance, I felt tiny grape tomatoes would make a great topping, especially once I decided to create a design on top with the mint, chives and parsley – the tomatoes being the fruit growing on the branches of my little trees, stems, bushes, or whatever you want to call them.

 Not only did the bread turn out, but it.is.incredible, and, it tastes like tabbouleh.
 The bulgur wheat adds chewiness to the crumb and also binds it so you can use it as a sandwich bread.
-When it’s plain, it’s more of a ‘rip off a hunk’ type bread than a sandwich bread, which is not a bad thing, but this little discovery with the bulgur wheat made me giddy, and of course I had to make a sandwich, pictured further down..
+When it’s plain, it’s more of a ‘rip off a hunk’ type of bread than a sandwich bread.
+This is not a bad thing, but since the addition of the bulgur wheat made for lovely slices, of course I had to make a sandwich, pictured further down..

 Oh, did I mention the crust?
 I think I did briefly, but please let me ooh and ahh over it for another second.
 It’s crisp, crunchy, and flaky, like a bread baked in a steam oven on a stone.
 I do think it’s magic, because, how do you get such an amazing crust from a batter bread.. mixed, proofed, and baked in a non-stick pot?

-That being said, the decorative topping adds a nice texture too…a light crispy bite jam-packed with herbaceous flavor (that sounded so Grateful Dead, didn’t it?) complimented by the roasted tomatoes – a sweet, slightly juicy, concentrated punch, both enhancing the already perfect crust.
+That being said, the decorative topping adds a nice texture too, a light crispy bite jam-packed with herbaceous flavor (that sounded so granola, didn’t it?) complimented by the roasted tomatoes – a sweet, concentrated punch, both enhancing the already perfect crust.